mwskwong/resume-legacy/README.md

 ## To Do
 1. Add tags to PDF files
-2. Embed image of PDF files to website

 > For PDF files, we recommend embedding an image of the PDF with alternative text, and providing a link to download a tagged PDF.